integreat-io/integreat-adapter-xml/README.md

 Available options:

-- `includeHeaders`: Set to `true` to have the adapter set headers for sending with content-type `text/xml;charset=utf-8`.
-Headers will be set on payload when payload has data and response when response has data.
-Will only be applied when going _to_ the service
+- `includeHeaders`: By default the adapter set content-type headers to `'text/xml;charset=utf-8'`, or `'application/soap+xml;charset=utf-8'` when `soapVersion` is `'1.2'`, Headers will be set on payload when payload has data and response when response has data.
+Any existing `'content-type'` headers will be kept.
+There's also an option for including `soapAction` header when appropriate.
+Default is `true`, so set to `false` when you don't want headers.
 - `namespaces`: May be an object with uris as keys and prefixes as values.
 Any namespace matching an uri will use the given prefix.
 Use an empty string `''` to indicate a default namespace that will not have any prefix.
 Also,